 Common Trucks Involved in Truck Accident Lawsuits

 A truck is a large vehicle used to carry and transport freight.
 Trucks come in a variety of different shapes and sizes and represent a broad range of different independent and commercial vehicles used for moving cargo, machinery, resources, and goods.
-The following list defines some of the various types of trucks and provides more information on common reasons for the cause of truck accidents.
+The following list defines some of the various types of trucks and provides more information on common reasons to hire a truck accident lawyer.

 Garbage and Dump Truck Accidents

-Garbage and dump trucks are frequently used in residential, metropolitan and construction zones to collect, transport and dispose of waste products.
-Often, these vehicles have hydraulic mechanisms that can shovel, scoop and eject loose cargo, increasing the overall weight of the truck.
+Garbage and dump trucks are frequently used in residential, metropolitan, and construction zones to collect, transport, and dispose of waste products.
+Often, these vehicles have hydraulic mechanisms that shovel, scoop and eject loose cargo, increasing the overall weight of the truck.
 Considering that garbage and dump trucks are prevalent in congested areas and make frequent stops, they present significant danger to pedestrians drivers, and passengers.
 Hiring an experienced truck accident lawyer is often times the only way to get the compensation that is deserved after an accident with a garbage or dump truck.

 Log Truck Accidents

 A tractor-trailer is another configuration of a large truck cab with a trailer in tow, most commonly used for transporting heavy materials, equipment and loads.
 This kind of truck is characterized by a front cab for the driver that hauls an enclosed trailer on its back axles, similar to a semi-truck.
 Tractor-trailers are mounted on elevated frames with as many as 18 wheels.
 This configuration produces a high center of gravity which increases the likelihood of tipping.
 Experienced truck accident lawyers understand this issue as being commonly associated with tractor-trailers.
 Like most other trucks, tractor-trailers require powerful and maintained brake systems due to their significant size.
 These issues present significant risks, with arising issues including shifting cargo, poor braking ability, and lack of maneuverability.

 Tanker Truck Accidents